Hull City

 semi-final.
 Sadly this last achievement was marred by relegation to Division

 3 (North) where they languished for three years.
-In 1935 the club adopted
+In 1935

 the city's municipal colours of ultramarine and white adorned with the coat of arms of Kingston upon Hull only to be relegated